christian-posta/ceposta-devops-ose/fuse-docker/Readme.md

     sshpass -p admin ssh -p 49251 -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no admin@localhost fabric:create --clean --wait-for-provisioning --zookeeper-password christian

 Navigate to the correct port (on the host) for fabric8's 8181

+Now add the `openshift` profile to fuse:

+    sshpass -p admin ssh -p 49251 -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no admin@localhost fabric:container-add-profile root openshift

+Now try to create a container on OSE through the Fuse registry (which is not deployed on OSE):

+    sshpass -p admin ssh -p 49251 -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no admin@localhost